 Whether you’re opening a coffee shop or have been a barista for years, here are the essential drinks for you to have on your menu to be in the best position when it comes to catering to the coffee-loving public.

-Different Types of Coffee
+Different Types of Traditional Coffee Drinks

 Keep scrolling for a breakdown of how each is made.

 Simple but effective.
 Steep coffee beans in hot water and serve warm.
 There you have it: a black, or café noir, to give it the correct name.
 As you’re not adding sugar or milk, be aware that the quality of your coffee is very important.
 You’ve nothing else to fall back on.

 Best to learn the full name of this one (caffè latte) as asking for a latte in its native Italy will get you a cup of milk.
 Outside of its home country, the latte has become a popular choice of coffee shop treat, helped in no small way by it’s being served in tall, elegant glass mugs.
 A standard latte contains:

 - Steamed milk